-Command Description copy-cfg Restore or backup configuration file via FTP or TFTP server. disable Exit Privileged mode and return to User Mode. exit Exit Privileged mode and return to User Mode. firmware Allow users to update firmware via FTP or TFTP. help Display a list of available commands in Privileged mode. history Show commands that have been used. logout Logout from the Managed Industrial PoE Ethernet Switch. loopback Test whether the connectivity of the networking cable between devices works normally or not. ping Test whether a specified network device or host is reachable or not. reload Restart the Managed Industrial PoE Ethernet Switch. traceroute Trace the route to HOST write Save your configurations to Flash. configure Enter Global Configuration mode. show Show a list of commands or show the current setting of each listed command.
+Command Description

+copy-cfg Restore or backup configuration file via FTP or TFTP server.

+disable Exit Privileged mode and return to User Mode.

+exit Exit Privileged mode and return to User Mode.

+firmware Allow users to update firmware via FTP or TFTP.

+help Display a list of available commands in Privileged mode.

+history Show commands that have been used.

+ip Set up the DHCP recycle.

+logout Logout from the Managed Switch.

+ping Test whether a specified network device or host is reachable or not.

+reload Restart the Managed Switch.

+traceroute Trace the route to HOST.

+write Save your configurations to Flash.

+configure Enter Global Configuration mode.

+show Show a list of commands or show the current setting of each listed command.